1 Statics Review

 For 3D systems, there are 6 total scalar equilibrium equations:

-In the cross-product equation, r is the position vector from the point the moment is about to any point on the line of action of the force.
 Using the cross product to calculate moment will result in a vector expression for the moment equation that gives all three components at one time with the correct signs to indicate clockwise (negative) or counterclockwise (positive) rotation.
+The clockwise or counterclockwise direction of rotation is based on the perspective of looking from the positive end of the axis towards the negative.

 The second option to calculate moments is to perform scalar calculations in which the sum of the moments about the x, y, and z axis is calculated individually.
 To use this option, it might be helpful to recall:

-The general scalar equation for moment is M = F*d, where d is the perpendicular distance from the axis of rotation at the point the moment is being taken about to anywhere on the line of action of the force.
-One can also use M = F r sin α where r is the distance from the point to any point on the force and α is the angle between the position vector r (that corresponds to the magnitude r used) and the force vector.
+The general scalar equation for moment is M = F*d, where d is the perpendicular distance between the point the moment is being taken about and the line of action of the force (see Figure 1.4).
+One can also use:

 Forces do not cause moments about points they go through or axes they act through.